jasonknoll/guitar-tuning-api/README.md

+# Jason Knoll's Personal API

+I have a website now.
+Any web apps will need an api.
+I'm putting it all in one place for now I guess.

-# Guitar Song Tuning API
+## Guitar tuning API

 As a guitarist who loves genres that utilize different guitar tunings, I needed a project that I could relate to.
 Here it is.

-# Synopsis
+### Synopsis
 Guitarists like me love to obsess over things that are cool, but don't necessarily matter all that much.
 One of those things is guitar tunings.
 99% of guitar music is written in E-Standard, where the string are tuned to the notes: EADGBE, with each